EngenMe/MakeUrPizza/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `License` file for details.

 ## Contributing